batfink/Whitefox-keyboard-macOS-configuration/README.md

 # Whitefox configuration for macOS & Windows

+Customized version contains these changes:
+- Upper left key is remapped to f1
+- Caps lock is remapped to ESC
+- Led keys are removed

+_From the original README:_

 This is my configration for [Matt3o's Whitefox keyboard](https://input.club/whitefox) (The True Fox layout).

 ![macOS and Windows compatible configuration for the Whitefox keyboard](https://raw.githubusercontent.com/boyvanamstel/Whitefox-keyboard-macOS-configuration/master/assets/configuration.png)